flammie/flammie.github.io/duolingo.markdown

 much much worse in near future.
 If you can use real courses made by professional teachers it is usually much better than supporting duolingo.
-Finally, in 2024 duolingo has made free version of the app unusable, you literally cannot continue learning after 5 mistakes unless you pay now!**
+Finally, in 2024 duolingo has made free version of the app unusable, you literally cannot continue learning after 5 mistakes unless you pay now!
+The rest of the article is a reference to what Duolingo did right or not in its early years.**

 Duolingo is a language learning app in 2000's.
 It is quite simple, in that it only features few very basic language exercises.
 It has mobile app and a browser